• Home |

 Honorable Mention

-Federal Power-Shok 150 Grain - Another excellent round that works well on the medium-sized game, like whitetail deer and mule deer.
-It’s a traditional lead core soft-point bullet with no bells and whistles.
-If you’re looking for a low-cost conventional 30-06 ammo for deer hunting that simply gets the job done, then look no further than Federal Power-Shok.
+Federal Power-Shok 150 grain also works well on medium-sized game like whitetail and mule deer.
+It’s a traditional lead core soft point bullet with no bells and whistles.
+If you’re looking for conventional, low-cost 30-06 ammo for deer hunting that simply gets the job done, look no further than Federal Power-Shok.

 Federal 30-06 Ammo - 200 Rounds of 180 Grain Fusion Ammunition